Prioritizing Data Center Security

-It takes a whole host of resources and knowledge to address the complexities of data centre security.
+It takes a whole host of resources and know-how to address the complexities of data center security.
 Preventing attacks and securing operations require a substantial budget to keep pace with existing and future challenges.
-A report from Markets and Markets predicts that data centre security spending will reach $13.77 billion (£10.15 bn) next year.
-More than 34% of CIO.com’s 2020 State of the CIO respondents agree, indicating that security and risk management is already “the number one driver of IT spending”.
+A report from Markets and Markets predicts that data center security spending will reach $13.77 billion next year.
+More than 34% of CIO.com’s 2020 State of the CIO respondents agree, indicating security and risk management is already “the number one driver of IT spending.”

-Increased spending indicates the need for ongoing protection against cyber attacks.
-In 2019, research conducted by the Ponemon Institute reported that the average breach cost $3.92 million (£2.89 mn).
-Reducing security threats, outages and downtime means that proﬁts and reputations are saved.
+Increased spending indicates the need for ongoing protection against cyberattacks.
+In 2019, research conducted by the Ponemon Institute reported that the average breach cost $3.92 million.
+Reducing security threats, outages and downtime mean proﬁts and reputations are saved.

-Companies must be prepared to invest in the people, processes and technology needed to protect data centres from security breaches.
+Companies must be prepared to invest in the people, processes and technology to protect data centers from security breaches.

 Read on to learn more about:

-Fundamentals of security for on-premises and cloud data centres
+- Fundamentals of security for on-premise and cloud data centers

-What does the future of data centre security hold?
+- What does the future of data center security hold?

 Compare & Contrast: On-Premises vs. Cloud Service Security

-The on-prem versus cloud security debate continues within the data centre industry.
-The differences range from minor to substantial, but both on-prem and cloud advocates can agree that countless protections and threats exist in both environments.
-Beyond focusing solely on meeting IT security priorities, the question is: which is more secure for my organisation and its business objectives?
+The on-prem versus cloud security debate continues within the data center industry.
+The differences range from minor to substantial, but both on-prem and cloud advocates can agree that countless protections and threats exist in either environment.
+Beyond focusing solely on meeting IT security priorities, the question is: which is more secure for my organization and its business objectives?

 More control over security is retained when a company manages services with its own on-prem servers.

-On-Premises serves to allow network customisation that is tailor-made for a company’s needs.
+On-Premises serves to allow network customization that is tailor-made for a company’s needs.